 Happy Children Nursery provides a safe nurturing environment for children to grow and develop.
 The Nursery Practitioners have a duty of care towards the children attending and this duty brings with it the responsibility to ensure that all efforts are made to safeguard children from suspected and actual harm.
 Children attending the nursery have a right to feel safe and staff in partnership with parents/carers have a responsibility to act on any concerns they may have regarding a child’s welfare and well‐being.

 Practitioners have a duty to safeguard and promote the welfare of children.
-Due to the many hours of care we provide, staff will often be the first people who sense that there is a problem.
+Due to the many hours of care we provide and the situation of Covid 19, staff will often be the first people who sense that there is a problem.
 They may well be the first people in whom children confide about abuse.
 The nursery has a duty to be aware that abuse does occur in our society.
 This statement lays out the procedures that will be followed if we have any reason to believe that a child in our care is subject to welfare issues including physical, sexual, emotional abuse or neglect.

 The Legal framework for this policy